Advanced Clinical Practice

 I qualified as a registered nurse in 2002 where I began my career working in Emergency Nursing.
 My clinical career progressed, and I completed the MSc in Advanced Practice with distinction in 2012, qualifying as an Advanced Practitioner working within Emergency Medicine.

 My career at Salford University began in 2014 with a secondment post for 2 days a week as a lecturer / learning facilitator on the MSc in Advanced Practice programme.
 In 2017 my clinical commitments moved to primary care where I continue to work two days as an ACP.

 In September 2021 I was promoted at the University to Programme lead for the MSc in Advanced Clinical Practice.

 What about after uni?

-On completion of this course, you will be eligible for a non-medical advanced clinical practitioner role in your own specialist fields such as midwifery, emergency medicine, critical care, mental health, acute medicine or surgery, and primary care.
+On completion of this course, you will be eligible for an advanced clinical practitioner role in your own specialist fields such as midwifery, emergency medicine, critical care, mental health, acute medicine or surgery, and primary care.

 Graduates of this course have undertaken a wide variety of advanced practice roles within their own field of practice.
 Many have made a significant contribution to improving services for their patient group and have demonstrated evidence of the impact of their role.

 Whilst many advanced clinical practitioners remain in post, some have chosen to become non-medical consultants and hold leadership roles within Clinical Practice.